ppolis22/ElementEditor/README.md

 Move Light tool, and remove them with the Remove Light tool.

 ![edit-lights](https://user-images.githubusercontent.com/30415201/199908798-3b34e738-2814-4dd2-9a1b-9c5f0482b6f9.gif)

+At startup, the file `projects/project.elem` will be loaded, and the Save button will overwrite it with the current project.

 ## Under the hood
 This project is separated into two parts: the engine, which knows how to take in geometry and light data and render an image; and the editor, which encompasses the